Prelude and Chapter 1

 So she would become strong, strong enough that even alone, nothing could harm her again.
 Nothing.

-Then, maybe she could focus on changing things...for she did not want to be alone.
+Then, maybe she could focus on changing things...for she didn’t want to be alone.

-She could not use that power to change herself, so she would use that power to change the world instead.
+She couldn’t use that power to change herself, so she would use that power to change the world instead.
 With the amulet, and the might of her psionics, she would reshape the world to suit her desires.

 They watched, in silence.